TosbackCgusBridge-Bot/CGUs-versions/Pogo/Privacy Policy.md

 **3\.
 Wii U**

 If you sign up to play EA games through a Nintendo Wii U console, your Nintendo account information will be provided to EA so that we can establish an Origin Account for you.
-You need an Origin Account to play EAâs titles online.
-By signing up to play EAâs titles, you agree that limited user account information can be transferred to EA.
+You need an Origin Account to play EA’s titles online.
+By signing up to play EA’s titles, you agree that limited user account information can be transferred to EA.
 Information transferred to EA includes your Mii information, email address, Nintendo Network ID, friend list, country, language and date of birth but does not include credit card number or other financial account information.

 **4\.
 Other Information Collected From Third Parties**